 In the coming months, our three-part series on Alzheimer’s will look at the early, middle and later stages of dementia.
-We will detail the type of care recommended during each stage, what family caregivers should expect, and how At Home Care Company, the premier provider of dementia care in Des Moines, IA and surrounding areas, can help.
+We will detail the type of care recommended during each stage, what family caregivers should expect, and how At Home Care Company, the premier provider of home care in Des Moines, IA and the surrounding areas, can help.

 Dementia in the Early Stages: Caregiving

 If you’ve just recently stepped into the role of being a caregiver for a loved one in the early stage of Alzheimer’s, we have the help and the hope you need.
 The first step is to take a deep breath and find comfort in knowing you’re not the only one.
 There are more than 50 million people currently living with dementia throughout the world, and ten million new diagnoses every year.

 It is also helpful to be aware that the beginning stage of dementia may last for many years, often with treatment options available to slow the advancement of the disease.
 And, many seniors during the early stage are dealing with limited cognitive challenges – meaning you have the opportunity to work jointly to put into place an approach that covers each of the older adult’s wishes related to finances, legal matters, and long-term care.

 Keeping that in mind, following are the changes you may expect both for your senior loved one and yourself.

 Dementia in the Early Stages: Impact on the Senior Diagnosed: